HardlyDifficult/Crypto/Tutorials/Decentraland/DogCatMouse.md

 }
 ```

 **Test**: Spawn in a few mice and watch them walk through the fence.
-The same effect should work if a cat or dog traveled that way, but it's harder to test as our current patrol settings keep them away from the fence.
+The same effect should work if a cat or dog travels that way, but this is harder to test as our current patrol settings keep them away from the fence.